Accurate Simulation and Parameter Identification of Deformable Linear Objects using Discrete Elastic Rods in Generalized Coordinates: PERFORMANCE

 \subsection{Validation}

-To ensure that our simulation model of a straight isotropic wire is accurate, some validation tests from \cite{bergou2008discrete} are carried out here.
-The referenced work compares some testing results with available analytical solutions.
-Using the localized helical buckling and Michell's buckling instability tests, consistency with those results will validate our simulation model.
+To guarantee accuracy of \verb!adapted! and \verb!native!, this section evaluates each model against available analytical solutions for elastic rods in the localized helical buckling~\cite{van2000helical} and Michell's instability tests~\cite{michell1889stability}. \verb!direct! is excluded from further evaluations as it has been tested to exhibit identical behavior to \verb!adapted!.
+Videos of the simulated validation (including unstable simulation of the native cable model) are available at: \url{https://youtu.be/QY0B5IChghw}.

-\paragraph{Localized helical buckling} For a straight isotropic rod, localized helical buckling occurs when a twist is introduced to one rod end and the rods ends are brought towards each other, quasi-statically.
-The solution to this buckling can be described by an analytical solution.
-Our model is shown to converge to this analytical solution as the number of discrete section increases.
-A plot of the envelope of the helix, $f(\varphi)$ against the dimensionless arc length, $s/s*$, is shown in Fig.~\ref{fig:lhbtest}, where $\varphi = cos^{-1}(\mathbf{t}.\mathbf{e}_x)$ is the angular deviation of the tangent away from the axis passing through the rod end points. $s$ is the rod arc length.
-The helix envelope can be simplified as $f(\varphi) = \frac{cos(\varphi) - cos(\varphi_0)}{1 - cos(\varphi_0)}$ \cite{van2000helical}, where $s/s* = (\frac{\beta m}{2\alpha}\sqrt{\frac{1 - cos(\varphi_0)}{1 + cos(\varphi_0)}}) s$, and the maximal angular deviation of the wire from the tangent can be calculated as $\varphi_0 = max_s \varphi(s)$. $\alpha$ and $\beta$ are the bending and twisting stiffness, respectively. $m$ is the overall twist over the rod length.
-The graph is shown to converge towards the analytical solution as more discrete sections are used to represent the rod.
+\paragraph{Localized Helical Buckling} For a straight isotropic rod, localized helical buckling occurs when a twist is introduced to one rod end and the rods ends are brought towards each other, quasi-statically.
+The helix envelope is $f(\varphi) = \tanh^2(\frac{s}{s^*}) = \frac{cos(\varphi) - cos(\varphi_0)}{1 - cos(\varphi_0)}$, where $\varphi = cos^{-1}(\mathbf{t}.\mathbf{e}_x)$ is the angular deviation of the tangent away from the axis passing through the rod end points, $s$ is the rod arc length, and $s/s^* = (\frac{\beta m}{2\alpha}\sqrt{\frac{1 - cos(\varphi_0)}{1 + cos(\varphi_0)}}) s$.
+The maximal angular deviation of the rod from the tangent can be calculated as $\varphi_0 = max_s \varphi(s)$. $m$ is the overall twist over the rod length.
+A plot of the helix envelope, $f(\varphi)$ against the dimensionless arc length, $s/s^*$, is shown in Fig.~\ref{fig:lhbtest}.
+Results for both \verb!adapted! and \verb!native! are shown in Table~\ref{table:LHBresults}.
+We observe that \verb!adapted! converges towards the analytical solution with increasing $n$.
+The improved model accuracy of \verb!adapted! resulted in generally smaller average errors.
+It converged more consistently toward the analytical solution as compare to \verb!native! due to its improved stability, a factor that is attributed to its quasistatic treatment of the centerline twist and therefore lack of unnatural twist wave oscillations.